philipp-classen/symphony/README.md

 ## Usage

-This is a minimal example to illustrate what to setup a basic server.
-It is not very useful, since it does not define a writer, but it shows the basic structure of a Symphony application.
+Here is a minimal example to illustrate how to set up a basic server.
+While this example does not include a writer and may not be practically useful, it demonstrates the basic structure of a Symphony application.

 ```crystal
 require "symphony"